ankrutik/notes/aws/solutions_arch_cert/notes.md

 Security

-- ssl
+- ssl in transit
-- aes-256 encryption
+- aes-256 encryption at rest
 - KMS

 Only available in 1 AZ currently